Spyplanes, Spyships, & Seizures:

 EC-130 Hercules -- electronic reconnaisance variant of the C-130 transport

 Lockheed EC-130 spyplane, a modified C-130 Hercules 4-prop transport, purportedly engaged in a drug-war mission, was attacked by Peruvian fighter aircraft over waters near Peru, killing one crewman and injuring others.
 The plane landed safely in a field in northern Peru, near the border with Ecuador.
-The crew was returned to the U.S.
+The surviving crew members were returned to the U.S.

 Peru claimed that the U.S. plane was 300 miles off its officially-claimed course when attacked.
 At the time (as often) there were heightened military tensions between Peru and Ecuador, who had been in territorial battles over sea rights.
 Further, the Peruvian government, in a leadership crisis, had just suspended its constitution.